applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 If we use our simulation code to evaluate phylogeny reconstruction algorithms, it will tell us nothing about which algorithms better handle different evolutionary rates in different branches of the tree.
 This is one limitation of our simulation that we know about, but because we don't have a perfect understanding of sequence evolution, there are limitations that we don't know about.
 For this reason, you always want to understand what assumptions a simulation is making, and consider those when determining how confident you are in the results of an evaluation based on simulation.
 One assumption that our simulation is making is that the evolutionary rate is constant across all branches of the tree.
 What are some other assumptions that are being made?

 On the opposite end of the spectrum from simulations for algorithm comparison is comparisons based on real data.
 The trade-off however is that with real data we don't know what the right answer is (in our case, the correct phylogeny) so it's harder to determine which algorithms are doing better or worse.
 The take-away message here is that neither approach is perfect, and often researchers will use a combination of simulated and real data to evaluate algorithms.

+**NOTE: The text below here gets very rough as these sections are currently being written or re-written.**

 ## Parsimony-based approaches to phylogenetic reconstruction <link src="7WKikt"/>